Chibuzothon/INST-377-Final-Project-/README.md

   - Integrate live air traffic data.

-  - Use deployment server that can handle a lot of user traffic
+  - Use a deployment server that can handle a lot of user traffic